agile-learning-institute/mentorHub-encounter-api/README.md

 The ```api/health/``` endpoint is a [Prometheus](https://prometheus.io) Health check endpoint.

-The [Dockerfile](./Dockerfile) uses a 2-stage build, and supports both amd64 and arm64 architectures.
+The [Dockerfile](./Dockerfile) uses a 2-stage build, and sup8090s both amd64 and arm64 architectures.